haakon023/SimpleActionbar/README.md

 To install the Simple Actionbar:
 1. Open Unity
 2. Open up Unity's Package Manager, under -> Window -> Package Manager
-3. Click the pluss symbol, in top left corner and press "Add from git URL"
+3. Click the `+` symbol, in top left corner and press "Add from git URL"
 4. Paste in `https://github.com/haakon023/SimpleActionbar`
 5. Press `Add`
 6. Optionally, you can add in my sample code, which has the dependencies described above.